thwmp/indigo/_posts/2017-08-04-ssh-directory-permissions.md

 ## Summary:

  Working with ssh can be annoying at times, copying keys around and debugging access issues with public-key authentication.
- I recently came across a face-palm moment when my .ssh directory had write permissions for group.
+ I recently came across a face-palm moment when my .ssh directory had write permissions for the group.

- Despite experience, I was still fumbled by why my configuraiton wasn't working.
-My sshd_config had all the correct settings that  I could think of.
-This lead to making extra keys, checking configs and restarting the service more than needed.
+Despite previous experience, I was still fumbled by why my configuraiton wasn't working.
+My /etc/ssh/sshd_config had all the correct settings.
+This simple mistake unforunately lead to making extra keys, double checking confiugration and restarting the service more than needed and checking logs.

  Thanks to some savor at [StackExchange](https://unix.stackexchange.com/questions/351847/ssh-public-key-not-working-for-specific-user) I realized the error.

  I don't plan to go into detail on how ssh keys work or how to configure your server to use them, there are enough resources available already.
-You'll get so much more out of reading the man pages and learing to really utlize the whole suite of tools that ssh has to offer.
+You'll get so much more out of reading the man pages and learing to really utilize the whole suite of tools that ssh has to offer.
+I'm using this blog as more of a bookmarking tool.

  ## My Notes:

  * ~/.ssh should have 700 permissions
- * authorized_keys should be owned by the user 600 permissions
+ * authorized_keys 600 permissions
  * auth logs found in /var/log/auth.log
  * configuration settings in /etc/sshd/sshd_config
  * restart the service after any changes are made
+ * When working with a lot of hosts, setting up a ~/.ssh/config file is key (see atlassian link below)
  * It's easy to copy an ssh key to a remote host with:

  ssh-copy-id -i ~/.ssh/rsa_id.pub username@hostname